klauspost/compress/s2/README.md

 Options:
   -bench int
         Run benchmark n times.
 No output will be written -blocksize string
         Max  block size.
 Examples: 64K, 256K, 1M, 4M.
 Must be power of two and <= 4MB (default "4M")
   -c    Write all output to stdout.
 Multiple input files will be concatenated -cpu int
-    	Compress using this amount of threads (default CPU_THREADS]) -faster
+        Compress using this amount of threads (default 32) -faster
         Compress faster, but with a minor compression loss -help
         Display help
   -pad string
         Pad size to a multiple of this value, Examples: 500, 64K, 256K, 1M, 4M, etc (default "1")
   -q    Don't write any output to terminal, except errors -rm
         Delete source file(s) after successful compression -safe
         Do not overwrite output files
+  -slower
+        Compress more, but a lot slower
+  -verify
+        Verify written files

 ```

 ## s2d